 Major regulatory reform is underway in numerous jurisdictions to ensure the timely sharing of information with relevant authorities.

-The United States’ Foreign Account Tax Compliance Act (FATCA), the Organisation for Economic Co-operation and Development’s Common Reporting Standard (CRS) and other initiatives are designed to foster greater transparency and ensure that in the near future, an individual wishing to “hide” assets from tax authorities will be unable to do so.
-HSBC has been compliant with the United States’ FATCA since the effective date of 1 July 2014.
+The United States’ Foreign Account Tax Compliance Act (FATCA), the Organisation for Economic Co-operation and Development’s Common Reporting Standard (CRS) and other initiatives are designed to foster greater transparency and ensure that an individual wishing to “hide” assets from tax authorities will be unable to do so.

 Find out more about how HSBC continues to support and comply with global initiatives to improve tax transparency and protect the integrity of financial systems:

 Information on some other key global tax transparency initiatives can be found here:

 At HSBC, our values guide us in all our actions – from strategic decisions to day-to-day interactions with customers and each other.

 Operating with high standards of conduct is central to our long-term success.
 We have processes, policies and a culture designed to ensure fair outcomes for customers and protect the integrity of financial markets.